julesjazz/grapefruitlab/content/print/pity-fear.md

 No Coasts to bring us down, no borders wall us in.
-No interest all-consuming, all defining, full of sin Being queer’s not an all defining trait, to my chagrin No labels tell us who we are, no pasts can tell us who we've been.
+No interest all-consuming, all defining, full of sin No ability to hide the magnitude contained within
+Not all labels tell us who we are, no pasts can tell us who we've been.

 Who you are is what they can’t take away.
 No one to tell me who I am and what I outta say
-And what I’ll like and what I’ll hate, or what I oughta weigh I’ll be the mess I wanna be, that mess is fucking great.
+And what I’ll like and what I’ll hate, or much I oughta weigh I’ll be the mess I wanna be, that mess is fucking great.

 Did evil somehow lead the good astray